Dead Mileage in Fleet Operations: What It Costs and How to Fix It

 The Long-Term Impact of Reducing Dead Mileage

 Reducing dead mileage is not a one-time fix — it’s an ongoing operational improvement that compounds over time.
-Small improvements in dead mileage efficiency accumulate fast, especially for growing fleets where empty miles scale proportionally with operations if left unmanaged.
+Small wins accumulate fast, especially for growing fleets where empty miles scale proportionally with operations if left unmanaged.

 Lower cost per kilometre as empty miles decrease